Applying the Comprehensive Refugee Response Framework (CRRF)

 Operational and funding needs to deliver on a comprehensive response

-- Resettlement: The projected global resettlement needs for 2017 for refugees in Djibouti are 7,896 persons (with a target of 500 persons).
+- Resettlement: The projected resettlement needs for 2017 for refugees in Ethiopia are 50,800 persons.
+In 2018, the projected resettlement needs stand at 65,750 refugees.

 - Complementary pathways: UNHCR asks third-country governments – in cooperation and with the support of other stakeholders, such as the private sector, civil society and diaspora organizations - to establish and expand complementary pathways for refugees living in CRRF pilot countries.
 These pathways may include expanded family reunification and family-based mobility; labour mobility schemes; scholarships and education programmes; and regional mobility schemes.
 (Note: implementation of such pathways necessitates certain facilitative administrative measures, as well as protection safeguards.
-UNHCR may support States with technical advice in these areas).
-More specifically, UNHCR calls on Member States to provide scholarship and educational opportunities for Yemeni refugees (e.g., Saudi Arabia’s Leaders’ Summit commitment to permit 3,880 Yemenis to study at Saudi universities in 2016-2017).
+UNHCR may support States with technical advice in these areas.)
+More specifically with regard to unaccompanied and separated children (UASC) from Eritrea with family members outside: recognizing that 39 per cent of the Eritrean refugee population are children, of whom 25 per cent are UASC, and approximately 80 per cent of Eritrean UASC have relatives outside Eritrea (35 per cent in Europe; 35 per cent in Ethiopia; 15 per cent Israel; 15 per cent other), we request key member States to facilitate expanded family reunification for this population.
 UNHCR can provide more information on the needs relating to complementary pathways.

-- Funding: the Operating Plan for the refugee response in 2017 is US$33.8 million.
-This plan is currently funded at 28 per cent.
+- Funding: the Operating Plan for the refugee response in 2017 is US$307.5 million.
+This plan is currently funded at 20 per cent.